21 Sep Exercising after Breast Reduction

 - Return to the starting position

-Resistance Bands: Utilising resistance bands can be a gentle way to strengthen different muscle groups.
+Resistance Bands: Utilising resistance bands can help strengthen different muscle groups.
 You can perform bicep curls and leg extensions as well as a range of other exercises.
 You can start with lighter resistance and work your way up.

-Lunges: Another lower-body exercise that’s easy on the upper body
+Lunges: Another lower-body exercise that keeps the strain away from the upper body

 - Step forward with one foot